Overwintering Pelargoniums: Tips and Technologies for Extra Winter Pelargonium Protection.

 Share

-In this post we will be sharing some hints and tips with you of how to help protect your plants over winter.
+In this post (from winter 2023) we will be sharing some hints and tips with you of how to help protect your plants over winter - .
 Please note this blog does contain affiliate links.
-While we only recommend products that we believe in, we may benefit financially from any purchases you make.
+While we only recommend products that we believe in, we may earn a commission from any purchases you make.

 With the weather forecast predicting yet more colder weather, even another Beast from the East, I thought I would share how we protect our plants.